passas/Cloud-Computing-Applications-and-Services/0.CreateVMs_IaaS/README.md

 ```

 ## 3. Deployment
-Our cloud will communciate with the infrastructure through the ssh protocol.
+Our cloud will communicate with the infrastructure through the ssh protocol.
 ### 3.1 Create the Cloud public key
 ```
 $ ssh-keygen